apache/flink/docs/dev/table/sourceSinks.md

 </div>

 * `getRowtimeAttributeDescriptors()`: Returns a list of `RowtimeAttributeDescriptor`.
 A `RowtimeAttributeDescriptor` describes a rowtime attribute with the following properties:
   * `attributeName`: The name of the rowtime attribute in the table schema.
-The field must be defined with type `Types.SQL_TIMESTAMP`.
+The field must be defined with type `DataTypes.ROWTIME_INDICATOR`.
   * `timestampExtractor`: The timestamp extractor extracts the timestamp from a record with the return type.
-For example, it can convert a Long field into a timestamp or parse a String-encoded timestamp.
+For example, it can convert convert a Long field into a timestamp or parse a String-encoded timestamp.
 Flink comes with a set of built-in `TimestampExtractor` implementation for common use cases.
 It is also possible to provide a custom implementation.
   * `watermarkStrategy`: The watermark strategy defines how watermarks are generated for the rowtime attribute.
 Flink comes with a set of built-in `WatermarkStrategy` implementations for common use cases.
 It is also possible to provide a custom implementation.

-<span class="label label-danger">Attention</span> Although the `getRowtimeAttributeDescriptors()` method returns a list of descriptors, only a single rowtime attribute is support at the moment.
+* **Note** Although the `getRowtimeAttributeDescriptors()` method returns a list of descriptors, only a single rowtime attribute is support at the moment.
 We plan to remove this restriction in the future and support tables with more than one rowtime attribute.

-<span class="label label-danger">Attention</span> Both, `StreamTableSource` and `BatchTableSource`, can implement `DefinedRowtimeAttributes` and define a rowtime attribute.
+**IMPORTANT** Both, `StreamTableSource` and `BatchTableSource`, can implement `DefinedRowtimeAttributes` and define a rowtime attribute.
 In either case, the rowtime field is extracted using the `TimestampExtractor`.
 Hence, a `TableSource` that implements `StreamTableSource` and `BatchTableSource` and defines a rowtime attribute provides exactly the same data to streaming and batch queries.

-##### Provided Timestamp Extractors

-Flink provides `TimestampExtractor` implementations for common use cases.

-The following `TimestampExtractor` implementations are currently available:

-* `ExistingField(fieldName)`: Extracts the value of a rowtime attribute from an existing `LONG`, `SQL_TIMESTAMP`, or timestamp formatted `STRING` field.
-One example of such a string would be '2018-05-28 12:34:56.000'.
-* `StreamRecordTimestamp()`: Extracts the value of a rowtime attribute from the timestamp of the `DataStream` `StreamRecord`.
-Note, this `TimestampExtractor` is not available for batch table sources.

-A custom `TimestampExtractor` can be defined by implementing the corresponding interface.

-##### Provided Watermark Strategies

-Flink provides `WatermarkStrategy` implementations for common use cases.

-The following `WatermarkStrategy` implementations are currently available:

-* `AscendingTimestamps`: A watermark strategy for ascending timestamps.
-Records with timestamps that are out-of-order will be considered late.
-* `BoundedOutOfOrderTimestamps(delay)`: A watermark strategy for timestamps that are at most out-of-order by the specified delay.
-* `PreserveWatermarks()`: A strategy which indicates the watermarks should be preserved from the underlying `DataStream`.

-A custom `WatermarkStrategy` can be defined by implementing the corresponding interface.

 {% top %}